 Because this form works with intuitive movement as energy cultivation, I call it “The Subtle Dance.”
 It can be both blissful and uncomfortable, profoundly easeful and deeply challenging.
-I offer this work in three 6-week courses, each focusing on a core aspect of the practice, that can be done in any order.
-We will work within a broadly similar structure every class, and folks who have worked with me in this form before are welcome to retake the modules as ongoing practice.
+I think of it in three overlapping sections that train the practitioner in intuitive movement, breath, and awareness practices.

 I: Intuition & Impulse